-Here’s what to do in Rockport (plus a few fun things to do in nearby Fulton) to create a memorable beach getaway!
+Here’s what to do in Rockport, TX (plus a few fun things to do in nearby Fulton) to create a memorable beach getaway!

 Some links in this post may be affiliate links.
 If you make a purchase through one of these links, we may earn a small commission at no extra cost to you.
 Please see our disclosure policy for more detail.